 The final third seemed to combine all of the notes from the first and second thirds, just a nice combination of flavors that was quite nice.
 Still that black pepper in the background, still a bit of spice on the retrohale and still a nice sweetness with earth, leather, wood, floral, although not anywhere as strong as the second third and dark chocolate.

 - New cigar brands coming out (and even older brands) really need to take a page from the Crowned Heads way of doing things, especially in regards to the official website and social media.
-Well-designed, great explanations and exclusive content and a blog that is actually updated on a regular basis with relevant info.
+Well-designed, great explanations, exclusive content and a blog that is actually updated on a regular basis with relevant info.
 I am sure it takes quite a bit of time and effort, but I think it really makes people more invested in the brand itself.
 And I don’t even mind that his latest blog post blasts cigar bloggers.

-- I have to say, I love the band on the Four Kicks, which looks like an old school logo and the gold and red really pop out.
+- I have to say, I love the band on the Four Kicks–which looks like an old school logo–as the gold and red really pop out.
 I also appreciate the fact that the bands (on all samples) were very easy to remove, a pet peeve of mine.

 - The construction on all samples was excellent with wonderful draw and burn throughout and a huge amount of billowy white smoke.

 - While not a palate killer, this is a fairly strong smoke, especially in the Corona Gorda vitola.
 I would say it ended up a strong medium.

 - While the two different sizes I smoked at some differences in profile.
 The Sublime was a bit creamier in the last half and the Corona Gorda was stronger with each and every sample I smoked started out with that strong blast of black pepper.

 - The final smoking time (for the Corona Gorda) was one hour and 25 minutes.